 Small business owners have many considerations when it comes to choosing a health insurance provider and plan.
-Providing health insurance is a top factor in recruiting and retaining small business employees, and strong small business health insurance can help your company retain its competitive advantage.
-However, the small business health insurance options that are available to you depend on your company's factors.
-Your small business’s age, location, and size are three factors that can impact healthcare insurance cost.
+Health insurance benefits are a top factor in recruiting and retaining small business employees, and offering a strong plan can help your company retain its competitive advantage.
+Of course, the health insurance options that are available to your small business depend on three main factors: your small business’s age, location, and size.

-Finding a health insurance provider that fits your small business's unique needs it uniquely important, that's why we've partnered with eHealth to help you compare plans and carriers.
+Finding a health insurance provider that fits your small business's unique needs is uniquely important, that's why we've partnered with eHealth to help you compare plans and carriers.

 What questions are considered in selecting a small business health insurance plan?

 Can your small business afford to offer employee health insurance?

 Do you know what type of coverage plans your company would like to offer?

 Which quotes apply to your location and ideal group coverage plan?

 Have you organized your proof of business type and location, payroll, and employee details?

 Pie has partnered with eHealth for your small business health insurance needs.
 Quickly compare plans from a wide range of providers with eHealth.